matrix-org/synapse/docs/upgrade.md

 Please update any relevant reverse proxy or firewall configurations appropriately.

+## Time-based cache expiry is now enabled by default

+Formerly, entries in the cache were not evicted regardless of whether they were accessed after storing.
+This behavior has now changed.
+By default entries in the cache are now evicted after 30m of not being accessed.
+To change the default behavior, go to the `caches` section of the config and change the `expire_caches` and `cache_entry_ttl` flags as necessary.
+Please note that these flags replace the `expiry_time` flag in the config.

 ## Deprecation of `capability` `org.matrix.msc3283.*`

 The `capabilities` of MSC3283 from the REST API `/_matrix/client/r0/capabilities`